mgcooper/icemodel/test/TOOL_REFERENCE.md

 - formal perf cases currently use the same canonical runtime contract as
   regression: for `simyear=2016`, the runtime contract is `[2015 2016]` with `n_spinup_years = 1`
+- every case's sample set passes a dispersion validity gate (max/median <= 1.5) with one automatic re-measure; a second invalid set fails the case as "measurement invalid"
+- an ambient anchor re-measures the first executed case at the end of the run; if the anchor drifts more than 15 percent or its re-measurement is invalid, every verdict in the run is marked ambient-invalid
-- whole-model perf gating is skipped when the accepted perf baseline was built under a different MATLAB version/platform than the current run
+- whole-model perf gating is skipped when the accepted perf baseline was built under a different MATLAB version/platform or a different `isolation` protocol than the current run; timings across protocols are not comparable

 ### `run_test_bootstrap`